Osteopathy smooth y Biodynamics

 Which leg is affected by the sciatic nerve?

-The sciatic nerve is the longest and one of the most important nerves in the human body, extending from the underside of the backthrough the buttocksand down the backside of each leg.
-Because of its course, sciatica can affect either the left or the right leg, although symptoms usually occur in one leg. only one side of the body.
+The sciatic nerve is the longest and one of the most important nerves in the human body, extending from the lower back, through the buttocks, and down the back of each leg.
+Due to its pathway, sciatica can affect either the left or right leg, although symptoms generally present on only one side of the body.

 Factors determining the affected leg